UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 The leading cause of death for dogs who don't survive the Iditarod is aspiration pneumonia, which is likely caused by inhaling their own vomit.
 More than 150 dogs have died in the race's history, not counting those who died while languishing on a short chain during the off-season or were killed because they lacked the speed and stamina to make the cut.

-Tell Millennium Hotels and Resorts—whose Lakefront Anchorage hotel is still supporting the death race—to cut ties now.
+Then, use the form below to Tell Millennium Hotels and Resorts—whose Lakefront Anchorage hotel is still supporting the death race—to cut ties now.